Reviews You Can Rely On

 Cleaning high-pile carpets is one of the most challenging tasks we put our vacuums through.
 Like fishing burrs out of a golden retriever's fur, the vacuums must adequately agitate the tall rug strands and wrangle the rice, Cheerios, and sand from the tufts.
 We don't decrease the size of the mess we make here either, since the real-life messes don't pull their punches either.

-This cordless vacuum successfully captured 54% of the debris, performing above average on shag carpet and proving itself capable among the competition.
+This cordless vacuum successfully captured a little over half, performing above average on shag carpet and proving itself capable among the competition.
 It's also more versatile, as it's capable of capturing various debris sizes you'll encounter at home.
 However, there was still a decent amount of Cheerios, rice, and especially sand hiding in the tall grass, so to speak.
 With higher pile carpet, agitation and suction tend to matter more, as intense action will continue to suck embedded material out of the rug with consecutive, slower passes.
 We recommend moving more slowly when cleaning on shag carpet and making extra passes to ensure your vacuum can achieve a squeaky clean.

 You can see for yourself the powerful agitation driven by the brushrollers.